MoAwadeen/InnoCanvas/FIX_REDIRECT_URI_MISMATCH.md

 1. Open your browser's developer tools (F12)
 2. Right-click the refresh button and select "Empty Cache and Hard Reload"
-3. Or manually clear all cookies and cache for localhost:3000
+3. Or manually clear all cookies and cache for your domain

 ### Step 4: Test the Updated Flow